Novachocolat/our-last-hope/README.md

 - Add an inventory management system in which you can retrieve items and use them.
 - Add a virtual economy that allows you to buy or sell items based on their rarity.
 - Add non-player characters with more advanced behaviors, able to react to the player’s actions.
-- Manage a method of automatic generation of the map in a random way.